-Here is an example of from a fictional blog site that writes about California in general.
+Here is an example from a fictional blog site that generally writes about California.

-This chart tells me 50% of all searched terms from search engines contained a word “Event”.
-Obviously, this will tell you that a lot of the search traffic are coming from event-related terms.
-More than “Museum” or “Food” related terms.
+The data tells you that a lot of the search traffic comes from event-related times.
+"Event" related searches happen more than "Museum" or "Food" related terms.

-This is nice to know because it also tells you how you are positioning the site's content.
-The opportunity for this site would be to write more relevant content pertaining to food and museums.
-Perhaps in San Francisco or Sacramento.
+This observation is good intel, and it is nice to know because it also tells you how you positioned the site's content.
+The opportunity for this site would be to write more relevant content about food and museums.

 That new goal you set will allow you to plan what content to write and re-position your site.